mannchaudhary/Mental-Health/README.md

 I hope i made this project very easy to use,But still if you find any difficulties follow the steps.

 * Click the Chatbot Menu
-* Click Take me there button
+* Click Take me there buttons
 * There you can find a chatbot
 * Click "Start Conversation" botton.
 * Click "Listen me" button and,